Assassin's Creed Revelations: Multiplayer

 Multiplayer gameplay also makes a return in Revelations, and builds upon the basic game modes from Brotherhood with new characters and locations and improved matchmaking and game interface.
 Before release, Ubisoft stated that although this component is returning, the narrative, which is considered more important to the franchise, is an area of greater focus.
 As players level up in multiplayer, they move up in their Abstergo Templar rank and gain access to more information about the company.

 New multiplayer modes are added to the already existing modes, including "story-oriented quests," as well as a much-requested Capture the Flag mode.
 Some multiplayer maps are based in the island of Rhodes.
 Among the new additions is a new multiplayer mode — Deathmatch — which differs from the previous multiplayer gameplay in that there is no compass pointing toward your assigned target, rather, there is a box in the top right of the screen where your current target is displayed, which glows blue when you enter the line of sight of your target.
 There is also Simple Deathmatch, which also removes the abilities and perks from the players.

 The multiplayer function is protected by the Uplay Passport system on PlayStation 3 and Xbox 360, which requires a code for access.
 Codes are included in all new copies of the game but are tied to a single Uplay account.
 This means that players who purchased their copy secondhand will need to purchase a new code to access the multiplayer.
 Uplay players could buy a new Passport code online or activate a free trial.

 Players who preordered the game with specific editions received three exclusive multiplayer characters: the Ottoman Jester, the Crusader, and the Ottoman Doctor.
 Those who played the Assassin's Creed Brotherhood multiplayer received the Courtesan, a character who also appeared in the multiplayer for Brotherhood.
 More characters and maps were later added via downloadable content.

 Ubisoft announced that the multiplayer servers for Revelations, alongside several other of their older titles, would be shut down on September 1, 2022.
 The date was later delayed to October 1, 2022.
-This renders all multiplayer-related achievements and trophies on the original console versions as unobtainable.
+This turns all multiplayer-related achievements and trophies on the original console versions unobtainable.